 - Reasons for Leaving: Get a clear picture of the top reasons for leaving, and a compare the percentage of employees in that reason who left voluntarily vs. involuntarily.
 Reasons for leaving have been determined by industry standard termination codes so they should align well if you're also using an HRIS system at your organization.

 - Voluntary vs. Involuntary: Depending on the ratio on this graph, you can get a quick snapshot as to where your problem areas are from the hiring process, to engagement, and culture.
 If the majority of people are being let go (involuntary turnover), reflect back on the reasons for this turnover over time and think about how it can be reduced.
 On the other hand, if the majority of turnover is voluntary, are there any ways to prevent your people from leaving?
 Perhaps there's a cultural issue or a problem with employee engagement and coaching from leadership.
-This would be a good opportunity to go back to TINYpulse Engage and Perform to see exactly how those people were feeling in the lead up to their departure.
+This would be a good opportunity to go back to TINYpulse Engage and Coach to see exactly how those people were feeling in the lead up to their departure.

 Reporting lets you manipulate your exit data to get specific insights into the areas you're most curious about.
 Use the filters to see information most pertinent to you.

 - Type: Specify the type of exit that's most important.
 The most common and actionable combination being voluntary and regrettable.
 This view shows you the hardest hits to your company and culture: high performing employees who made the decision to leave on their own.